-Whenever we pick up a new habit to improve our health – be it working out with weights, cutting down on refined sugar, or taking one tablespoon of Omega Cure® every day – we know it’s going to take time to see a difference.
+Whenever we pick up a new habit to improve our health — be it working out with weights, cutting down on refined sugar, or taking one tablespoon of Omega Cure® every day — we know it’s going to take time to see a difference.
 Rome wasn’t built overnight, we tell ourselves.
-But at the same time, we want to know that our efforts are (slowly, surely) paying off.
+At the same time though, we want to know that our efforts are paying off.

-I remember talking with one Omega Cure customer last year.
-He expressed frustration when I mentioned it could take between 6 to 12 weeks to see a difference for his bad knee.
-“After 3 months,” he said, “you don’t remember what you felt like to begin with anyways!”
+When I talked with one Omega Cure customer recently, he expressed frustration when I mentioned it could take between 6 to 12 weeks to see a difference for his bad knee.
+“After 3 months,” he said, “You don’t remember what you felt like to begin with anyways!”

 I had to laugh at this, but acknowledged he had a point.
-After all, as improved health becomes the new norm, it’s easy to forget where we started.
+When change is gradual and may take weeks or months to become noticeable, it’s easy to forget where we started.

 Whether you are new to Omega Cure or picking up another healthy habit, here are the techniques I recommend for assessing your progress:

-In my own health journey, I’ve been trying to learn Chen-style Tai Chi Old Frame in the last year.
+In my own health journey, I’ve been learning Chen-style Tai Chi Old Frame in the last year.
 There is a lot of squatting, high kicks and punches in this form of Tai Chi.
-In spite the fact that I practice nearly every day, it still feels like it takes forever to remember the sequence of movements and gain enough strength in my legs to execute them well.
+In spite of the fact that I practice nearly every day, it still feels like it takes forever to remember the sequence of movements and gain enough strength in my legs to execute them well.

 One thing I’ve learned through this process, however, is the power of intention.
 Before I go to practice, I set a goal for the outcomes I want to achieve.
-And when I start with a specific intention, I find that my practice is more focused.
+When I start with a specific intention, I find that my practice is more focused.

-Similarly, for Omega Cure users, it’s helpful to be aware of the changes you are hoping to happen with daily use, be it greater flexibility, less joint stiffness or lower triglyceride levels.
-Yes, you can take Omega Cure as a preventive tool for your future health.
+Similarly, for Omega Cure users, it’s helpful to be aware of the changes you are hoping will happen, be it greater flexibility, less joint stiffness or lower triglyceride levels.
+Yes, you can also take Omega Cure as a preventive tool for your future health.
 But if you are looking for specific improvements, then acknowledge that.
 Your specificity will help as you start your Omega Cure journey.

 The above examples are all great ways of assessing Omega Cure’s impact, pulled from stories our customers have shared with us over the years.
 I’m sure you can think up other good measuring techniques that fit your lifestyle and health goals.
 But the key point is to measure your progress against something else you did before starting on Omega Cure and continue to do regularly.
 That way, you’ll have a reference point for the gradual changes that are happening in your body.